nileshkr17/InnSight/README.md

 # StayPlanner

-InnSight is a hotel recommendation website that leverages machine learning to provide personalized hotel recommendations to users based on their preferences and requirements.
+StayPlanner is a hotel recommendation website that leverages machine learning to provide personalized hotel recommendations to users based on their preferences and requirements.

 ## Features